cicirello/modified-lam-experiments/README.md

 * Execute `mvn compile` at the root of the repository.
 * Execute `make` or `make build` at the root of the repository (which simply executes a `mvn compile`).

+This produces 5 Java programs for running different parts of the experiments.
+If you are unfamiliar with the usual structure of the directories of a Java project built with Maven, the `.class` files, etc will be found in a `target` directory that is created by the build process.

 ## Running the Experiments

 Once you have successfully executed the build above, you can run the